hypered/curiosity/content/documentation/why.md

 screens.
 For instance, a backend developer can quickly generate the same HTML as the reference implementation (even more quickly once it is implemented in a reusable package).
-Even if it's not perfect from a designer or UX persperctive, those other roles can iterate on the design directly within the design system.
+Even if it's not perfect from a designer or UX persperctive, those other roles can iterate on the design directly within the design system (within the reference implementation examples, or within Figma, depending on their skills).
 The result of their work can be applied in the production system at a later date.

 As a "measure" of the success of the design system initiative, I'll mention that multiple Smart european partners started to use it, and that it was used